oddjobs-maple/odd_job_guides/woodsman/README.md

 Pros:

-- Ability to switch between ranged combat and melee combat.
+- Ability to proficiently switch between ranged combat and melee combat.
 - Ability to do ranged combat at all as an odd job, considering that most odd jobs are essentially stuck with melee only.
-- Fairly powerful mobbing, starting from level 30 and onwards.
+- Fairly powerful mobbing abilities, starting from level 30 and onwards.
 - Less accuracy issues than many other jobs (including some odd jobs), due to having a head-start on their DEX (25), focusing on DEX for equipment, and having skills like The Blessing of Amazon, Focus, and even (w.r.t. ranged combat) mastery skills.
-- Gets a relatively powerful mob manipulation skill by second job: Power Knock-Back.
+- Gets a relatively powerful mob manipulation skill by second job: Power Knock-Back (PKB).
-- Does considerably more bow-whacking damage than ordinary archers, which is accentuated once the woodsman has access to Power Knock-Back.
-- Has the possibility of eventually getting Sharp Eyes as a skill.
+- Has the possibility of eventually getting Sharp Eyes as a skill, for a very powerful party buff (only applicable if fourth job exists).
 - Enviable aesthetics.

 Cons: